AndreaW8/wav2lip-distillation/README.md

 The two main benchmarks used in this work, LSE-D and LSE-C, were introduced by the original Wav2Lip work.

-- **LSE-D (LipSyncError Distance):** Measures the average error between generated and ground‑truth lip movements for a given audio file.
+- **LSE-D (LipSyncError Distance):** Measures the average error between generated and ground truth lip movements for a given audio file.
 A lower value indicates better sync between lip movements and speech.
-- **LSE-C (LipSyncError Confidence):** Measures audio–video alignment confidence.
+- **LSE-C (LipSyncError Confidence):** Measures audio video alignment confidence.
 A higher value corresponds to more realistic lip movements.

 ### Results Highlights